Euclidean plane and its relatives; a minimalist introduction

-The above formula tells that the h-distance from $P$ to a near by point $Q$ is nearly proportional to the Euclidean distance with the coefficient $\tfrac{2}{1-OP^2}$.
-The value $\lambda(P)=\tfrac{2}{1-OP^2}$ is called \emph{conformal factor} of h-metric.
+The above formula tells us that the h-distance from $P$ to a nearby point $Q$ is almost proportional to the Euclidean distance with the coefficient $\tfrac{2}{1-OP^2}$.
+The value $\lambda(P)=\tfrac{2}{1-OP^2}$ is called the \emph{conformal factor} of the h-metric.

-One may think of conformal factor $\lambda(P)$ as the speed limit at the given point.
-In this case the h-distance is the the minimal time needed to travel from one point of h-plane to the other point.
+The value $\tfrac1{\lambda(P)}=\tfrac12\cdot(1-OP^2)$ can be interpreted as the {}\emph{speed limit} at the given point~$P$.
+In this case, the h-distance is the minimal time needed to travel from one point of the h-plane to another point.